NagiosEnterprises/ncpa/client/CHANGELIST.md

 1.0.0
 -----
+- Added backwards compatability for 1.7.x and 1.8.x
 - Fixed unit confusion by renaming --unit to --units (-u) and --units to --unit-name (-n) to avoid confusion and to match the API
+- Fixed issue where connection reset messages would happen frequently when running large amount of checks on single system

 0.3.5
 -----